-- Investments are used to achieve long-term goals, while savings are used for short- term goals.
+- Investments are used to pursue long-term goals, while savings are used for short- term goals.

-- Asset allocation, with a diversification among stock, bond and other markets, reduces risk.
+- Asset allocation, with a diversification among stock, bond and other markets, helps reduce risk.

 - Investors should know how their investments fit into their portfolios and why they own particular assets.